 Traditional rules of rights and obligations among members are efficient mutual insurance devices in agrarian contexts in the event of shocks (income, employment, illness, etc.) (Sindzingre 2003).
-They allow for the pooling of risk, help to smooth consumption, and organise efficient circuits of reciprocal rights, obligations and debts that work as assets and investments for the future.
-Individuals use links based on kin, neighbourhood, or occupation for repeated exchanges that build trust, in order to reduce information costs and problems of moral hazard and enhance coordination in the event of a shock (disease, death, unemployment).
+They allow for the pooling of risk17, help to smooth consumption18, and organise efficient circuits of reciprocal rights, obligations and debts that work as assets and investments for the future.
+Common membership may be based on a variety of links, kinship, village, households, neighbourhoods, occupation (Udry 1990, Platteau and Abraham 1987).
+Individuals use these links for repeated exchanges that build trust, in order to reduce information costs and problems of moral hazard and enhance coordination in the event of a shock (disease, death, unemployment).
 Individuals 'invest' in these links (in providing services, work, time, gifts, workforce, spouses, and so on) that open 'debts' with the expectation that the 'debtor' will return this investment if necessary.
 Kinship systems and their obligations are efficient in making these investments function over generations.
-These insurance and risk mitigating devices may be viewed as similar to credit, as the same norms allow a member to expect lending from other members in the case of need.
-Fafchamps and Lund (2003) elaborate models of quasi-credit: according the rules that organise groups, risk is shared among members through zero interest loans, while there also may be non reciprocal transfers.
-Common membership may be based on a variety of links, kinship, village, households, neighbourhoods (Udry 1990, Platteau and Abraham 1987).
+These insurance and risk mitigating devices may be viewed as similar to credit, as the same norms allow a member to expect lending from other members in the case of need: according the rules that organise groups, risk is shared among members through zero interest loans, while there also may be non reciprocal transfers (Fafchamps and Lund 2003).

-&lt;sup>15 Among a vast literature, Platteau (1991).
+17 Among a vast literature, Platteau (1991).

-&lt;sup>16 Though only partially: Grimard (1997). in the example of Côte d'Ivoire shows that risk-sharing is not complete within ethnic groups; this may be due, however, to the impossibility of defining the boundaries of such groups.
+18 Though only partially: Grimard (1997). in the example of Côte d'Ivoire shows that risk-sharing is not complete within ethnic groups, due to the impossibility of defining the boundaries of such groups.